Five Things To Know About Breast Cancer Screening

 2. What is it like to get a mammogram?

 A mammogram is an x-ray that quickly takes two pictures of each breast.
 Your breast will need to be compressed during the picture, which can feel tight and uncomfortable, but only for a few seconds.
-We ask some women (less than 10%) to come back for additional imaging if we have a question about an area.
-Most of the time, women who are asked to come back need nothing more than those extra pictures.
+We ask some patients to come back for additional imaging if we have a question about an area, especially if it's their first screening and we have no other imaging to compare.
+Most of the time, patients who are asked to come back need nothing more than those extra pictures.

 3. What kinds of mammograms are there?

-Digital mammography is now routine in most centers, including the Anne C. Pappas Center at Rhode Island Hospital.
+Digital mammography is now routine in most centers, including the Breast Imaging centers at Lifespan Medical Imaging.
 Having tomosynthesis (a 3D mammogram) as part of your digital mammogram improves detection of breast cancer.
 We have the latest technology, allowing us to obtain both a digital and a 3D mammogram as part of your examination with no additional time or radiation.